Alphish/gm-launchbox/Docs/Reference/Functions/launchbox_declare.md

 ### Example

-The following code declares a launch box with "optional" name before launch, in case it hasn't been declared before (through adding a callback):
+The following code declares a launch box with "optional" name before launch.
+This prevents the missing declaration error if no callbacks have been added to the "optional" box before:

 ```gml
 // sometimes no callback is added to the optional launch box